FarFetchd/LendingClubModelAndPurchaser/README.md

 writing all of this!

-This copy here on github is just a (sanitized) snapshot of the personal git repo I developed in, because knows what sensitive stuff might be in its history.
+This copy here on github is just a (sanitized) snapshot of the personal git repo I developed in, because who knows what sensitive stuff might be in its history.